kammoh/fobos/control/pynqctrl/README.md

 # Note about lock file

- Lock file is located at `/tmp/fobos.lock`.
-If this file is removed, the lock is released.
-(TO DO. create a method to avoid using the lock in signle user mode).
-Now locking is disabled.
+A lock file is created on the SCA Workstation each time a user tries to access the DUT.
+The file is located at `/tmp/fobos.lock`.
+Normally this file is automatically removed after the user releases the DUT connection.
+It the Jupyter Notebook crashes however, this file will stay and block access to the DUT.
+Remove this file manually and the lock is released.

 # Modify the project

+1. Follow the first 2 steps of the *Built the project from source* instructions.
+1. Open Vivado and open the newly created project `fobos/control/pynqctrl/vivado/pynq_controller/pynq_controller.xpr`
+1. Open the block design.
-1. Add your IPs under `fobos/sources/pynq_controller/vivado/ip_repo` under their own folders.
+1. New IPs can be added under `fobos/control/ip_repo` into their own folders.
-2. Modify the block design using Vivado GUI.
-3. Export the updated block design to `fobos/sources/pynq_controller/vivado/src/bd/ctrl_top_wrapper.tcl` (File-> Export -> Export Block Design...).
-4. Export the project tcl file to `fobos/sources/pynq_controller/vivado/build_proj.tcl`.
-5. Commit the changes to the ip_repo folder, ctrl_top.tcl and build_proj.tcl.

-# Synthesize the project

-1. Open the project in Vivado.
-In Vivado's sources window, right-click the block design file (ctrl_top.bd) and select "Generate Output Products...".
+1. To modify existing IPs by right-click on the IP in the block design and select `Edit in IP Packager`
-2. The Generate Output Products window, select "Global" under Synthesis Options then click "Generate".
-3. After the output products generation completes, click Generate Bitstream.
-4. Copy the generated bitstream to `fobos/sources/pynq_controller/python3/`.
-5. Generate block diagram tcl file.
-Open the block diagram then issue the `write_bd_tcl` command in the TCL console.
-6. Copy the generated block diagram tcl file to `fobos/sources/pynq_controller/python3/`.
-Make sure it is named `ctrl_top_wrapper.tcl`.
+1. When all changes are done run Synthesis and then Generate Bitstream
+1. Exit Vivado
+1. Copy the generated bit file and hwh file into the `fobos/sources/pynq_controller/vivado/` directory `cp pynq_controller/pynq_controller.gen/sources_1/bd/ctrl_top/hw_handoff/ctrl_top.hwh pynq_ctrl.hwh` `cp pynq_controller/pynq_controller.runs/impl_1/ctrl_top_wrapper.bit pynq_ctrl.bit`
+1. Then copy these files to the Pynq board `/home/xilinx/fobos/software` directory for testing.
+1. Once everything works follow the instructions for *Committing updated project into GIT*

 # Committing updated project into GIT